webix-hub/docs/data/desktop/barcode.md

 ---------------

 Webix Barcode includes 3 most popular types of barcodes: EAN8, EAN13 and UPC-A.
-If you need a different barcode, you can add the type you need to existing to Barcode view.
+If you need a different barcode, you can add the necessary type to the existing Barcode view.

-Each barcode type should contain a function that returns sequence of “0” and “1” chars based on incoming text value.
+Each barcode type should contain a function that returns a sequence of “0” and “1” chars based on the incoming text value.
 This 0-and-1 character combination will be used for bar rendering.

-Library will render black bars for “1” chars and leave gaps for “0”.
+The Library will render black bars for “1” chars and leave gaps for the “0” ones.

-To add a new type you need use *webix.type* method that takes two parameters:
+To add a new type you need to use the **webix.type** method that takes two parameters:

 - ui object that the type will be created for ( webix.ui.barcode for Barcode)
 - object with type configuration

 ~~~js
 webix.type( webix.ui.barcode, {